yuxuanxc/tp/docs/team/leeyorktat.md

 * **Documentation**:
   * User Guide:
+    * Added introduction and about this document section
-    * Added documentation for the itinerary features
+    * Added documentation for the attraction features
   * Developer Guide:
-    * Added details to the storage section
+    * Added details to the ui section
-    * Added implementation details of the.....
+    * Added implementation details of edit-itinerary, find-itinerary, select-itinerary

 * **Community**:
   * PRs reviewed (with non-trivial review comments): [\#00](), [\#00](), [\#00](), [\#00]()